abhishek4794/chatbot-backend/README.md

-# Actions on Google Silly Name Maker Sample using Node.js
+# Sample News-bot using Node.js and dialogFlow

 This is a super simple Action, built using API.AI and Node.js, to generate a news based on your input.